zzunairaa/agentic-ai-relationship-graph/README.md

 ## Limitations

 - Only tracks User → Person relationships (by design, per assignment scope)
-- Relationship label quality depends on LLM — rare indirect cases may slip through
+- Relationship label quality depends on LLM due to which rare indirect cases may slip through
 - Could be extended with Neo4j for larger scale graph storage
 - Coreference resolution (he/she/they) would improve accuracy further